manasvi121/Stock-Volatility-Forecasting/README.md

 Historical daily stock price data sourced from Yahoo Finance Adjusted Close prices used to account for corporate actions Time span: multiple years of daily data
+The "yahoo_finance_dataset(2018-2023)" dataset is a financial dataset containing daily stock market data for multiple assets such as equities, ETFs, and indexes.
+It spans from April 1, 2018 to March 31, 2023, and contains 1257 rows and 7 columns.
+The data was sourced from Yahoo Finance, and the purpose of the dataset is to provide researchers, analysts, and investors with a comprehensive dataset that they can use to analyze stock market trends, identify patterns, and develop investment strategies.
+The dataset can be used for various tasks, including stock price prediction, trend analysis, portfolio optimization, and risk management.
+The dataset is provided in XLSX format, which makes it easy to import into various data analysis tools, including Python, R, and Excel.

+The dataset includes the following columns:

+Date: The date on which the stock market data was recorded.
+Open: The opening price of the asset on the given date.
+High: The highest price of the asset on the given date.
+Low: The lowest price of the asset on the given date.
+Close: The closing price of the asset on the given date.
+Note that this price does not take into account any after-hours trading that may have occurred after the market officially closed.
+Adj Close*: The adjusted closing price of the asset on the given date.
+This price takes into account any dividends, stock splits, or other corporate actions that may have occurred, which can affect the stock price.
+Volume: The total number of shares of the asset that were traded on the given date.

 Methodology